Do you coach women, or do you only coach men?

 I am passionate about men’s mental health and suicide prevention.
 Human suffering affects everyone in one way or another; the difference is how people deal with it.
 Unfortunately, men for too long have been conditioned to shut down, ‘man up’ and deal with their problems in solitude.
 Counselling and coaching can help men learn emotional-regulation skills that can significantly improve their mental health.

-Nevertheless, I offer my services to women when it comes to coaching for businesses (executive and workplace coaching).
+Nevertheless, I offer my services to women when it comes to coaching for businesses (executive and workplace coaching), counselling, life coaching, performance coaching and and in some cases, I also offer relationship coaching.

 What’s the difference between coaching and counselling?